jbcurtin/jbcurtin.io/content/smallsat-design-one.en.md

 ### Security & Verification SubSystem ( SVS )

 All commands sent, are routed through the Security & Verification Hardware Module for command verification and ground station authorization.
-Ensuring only authorized ground stations can alter the dynamics of the space vehicle.
+Ensuring only authorized ground stations can alter the dynamics of the space craft.

 Software checks will be designed, providing a verification through a Hardware Security Module ( HSM ).
 Data-Payloads will be sent to the HSM and a Secure Hash Digest ( SHD ) will be provided to the consumer of the API.
 Data will than be transmitted in clear view of anyone observing.
 The only concern while transmitting telemetry, we're looking to mitigate is making sure data we recieve is correct and un-altered.
 Insecure data, or altered data will be immediatly disposed of.